danpgomez/checkout-example/README.md

 ## Checkout Example for View Model, LiveData, and DataBinding tutorials
 A checkout app implementing View Models, LiveData, and DataBinding on Android.

-Watch the tutorials on YouTube here:
+Watch my YouTube tutorials for this project here:

 - https://youtu.be/5d7U3DUxsDo
 - https://youtu.be/F3SXAYtGBqE